What is the CSDC?

-The Centre for the Study of Democratic Citizenship (CSDC) brings together a group of scholars from six Québec universities, who work on research related to democratic citizenship.
-Those universities are Concordia University, McGill University, Université Laval, Université de Montréal, Université du Québec à Montréal and Téluq.
+The CSDC brings together a group of scholars from six Quebec universities, who work on research related to democratic citizenship.
+The universities are Concordia University, McGill University, Université Laval, Université de Montréal (UdeM), Université du Québec à Montréal (UQAM), and Université TÉLUQ.
 The purpose of the Centre is to develop inter-disciplinary and multiple methodological perspectives in the study of challenges that democracies face in a rapidly changing world.

 The Centre’s main goals are to promote scientific research on fundamental questions relating to democratic citizenship, to contribute to policy debates on strengthening democracy both in Canada and abroad, to take a leadership role in the development of large-scale cross-national research projects, and to provide an enriched training environment for graduate students and postdoctoral fellows.